-Award Criteria Award Description Overall Winners: Presented to the top three (3) teams in terms of total points who also passed the Emissions and Noise evens.
-The top three teams must pass the Emissions and Noise events to be eligible to receive an award in the IC or DUC categories.
+Presented to the top three (3) teams in terms of total points who also passed the Emissions and Noise evens.
+The top three teams must pass the current EPA Emissions standard (E-score equal to or greater than 130 excluding NOx and the J192 Noise events to be eligible to receive an award in the SI or CI categories.

 Best Performance: Presented to the team receiving the highest total score in the Acceleration, and Objective Handling events that also passed the Noise, Acceleration, and Emissions event.
 Best Emissions: Presented to the team receiving the best score in the emissions event.
 Best Design: Presented to the team receiving the highest total score in the Engineering Design Paper, Oral Design Presentation, and Static Display events that also received passing scores in the Emissions, Noise, and Acceleration events.
 Best Fuel Economy: Presented to the team receiving the most points in the Fuel Economy & Endurance event.
-Quietest Snowmobile: Presented to the team receiving the most points in the Noise events

-Best Acceleration: Presented to the team receiving the most points in the Acceleration event.
+Quietest Snowmobile: Presented to the team receiving the most points in the Noise events Best Acceleration: Presented to the team receiving the most points in the Acceleration event.
 Most Practical Solution: Presented to team with the best balance between cost and measured noise and emissions reduction.
 Winner will be the team with the highest score according to the following formula: (Noise points + Emissions points) MSRP Points.
 Best Value: Presented to team with the best balance between cost, fuel economy, and performance.
 Winner will be the team with the highest (Fuel Economy points + Acceleration points + Objective and Subjective Handling points + Cold Start points) MSRP Points.
 Founder's Trophy: Trophy awarded to the team recognized by other participants as being the most sportsmanlike.
-This may be either an IC sled or a ZE sled.
+This may be either an SI sled or a CI sled.
 Best Ride: Presented to the team with the best combined score in the Handling and Drivability and Subjective Ride events.
 Endurance Award: Presented to teams that complete the Endurance Event.
 Cold Start Award: Presented to teams passing the Cold Start Event Best Handling: Presented to team winning the Objective Handling event.
 Lowest "In-Service" Emissions: Presented to the team that has the lowest "In Service" emissions Innovation: Presented to the team who in the opinion of the organizers has the most innovative solution.
-This may be either an IC sled or a ZE sled.
-Safety Award: Presented to the team who in the opinion of the organizer demonstrates the best safe practices.
-This may be either an IC sled or a ZE sled.
+This may be either an SI sled or a CI sled.
 Most Improved Snowmobile: Presented to the team who in the opinion of the organizers has improved the most since last year.
-This may be either an IC sled or a ZE sled.
+This may be either an SI sled or a CI sled.

-Note: Awards vary year to year based on Sponsorships and although not guaranteed, some awards will include a cash award dependent on sponsorship.
+Note: Although not guaranteed, some awards will include a cash award dependent on sponsorship.
 These and other awards will be detailed in the event program available at the on-site competition registration booth.

-11. 2 Participation Plaque
+11.2 Participation Plaque